 Clare Parry, M.AIRAH

-Clare Parry is a director of Grün Consulting, a specialist high-performance buildings consultancy with projects across the globe.
+Clare Parry is Better Buildings Lead at HIP V. HYPE and is a specialist in high-performance buildings.
 She was previously founding director and chair of the Australian Passive House Association.

 Now based in Melbourne, but originally from a farming area in north-west Tasmania, Parry holds a double degree in mechanical engineering and business.
 With a passion for getting back to basics, in her spare time she enjoys leaving the phone behind and heading out to nature with her bike.